Brief History of Central UMC

 The Rev. L.S.
 Moore became the pastor in 1920 and, in January of 1921, an option was taken on a lot on Arnold Avenue at a cost of $950.
 A campaign was then begun to raise money for a building.
 The cornerstone for the new church was laid on August 14, 1921.
 To raise funds cement blocks were sold for 10 cents a piece.
 A note was taken out at the bank for $1,000 and a mortgage of $3,000 was taken from the Firemen’s Relief Organization.

 By 1923 construction of the church was finally complete.
 The front of the building was finished, furniture was purchased, a pipe organ was installed, the Sunday School room was ready and kitchen became operational.

-It’s been almost 100 years, and we have seen so many changes…but our mission is still the same!
+It’s been more than 100 years, and we have seen so many changes…but our mission is still the same!

 VISION STATEMENT: THIS CHURCH IS A BEACON OF LOVE AND FRIENDSHIP IN THE NAME OF JESUS CHRIST.